-Initiated by the Istanbul Grand Airport (IGA), the contest saw many world-renowned designers from both the aviation and automotive sectors submit proposals.
+Initiated by the IGA (Istanbul Grand Airport), the contest saw many world-renowned designers from both aviation and automotive sectors.
 The tulip-inspired design was chosen from a total of six entries from international architectural teams such as Zaha Hadid, Moshe Safdie, Fuksas, Grimshaw-Nordic and RMJM.

-Commenting on the results of the contest, IGA CEO Yusuf Akçayoğlu said the air traffic control tower had an especially symbolic meaning for the new Istanbul Airport, which is set to be the world's largest new airport in terms of annual passenger capacity.
+Commenting on the results of the contest, IGA CEO Yusuf Akçayoğlu said that the airport traffic control tower had an especially symbolic meaning for the new Istanbul Airport-which is set to be the world's largest new airport in terms of annual passenger capacity.

-The new airport is currently being built on the European side of Istanbul and is expected to be completed by 2018.
-It will also have an initial capacity of 90 million passengers per year, but it will be able to host 200 million after extensions are finalized.
+The new airport is currently being built on the European side of Istanbul and the construction is expected to be completed by 2018.
+It will also have an initial capacity of 90 million passengers per year, but with extensions it will be able to host 200 million.

 The IGA consortium, which won a tender held in May 2013 to build Istanbul's new airport, comprises of five leading Turkish construction companies Cengiz, Mapa, Limak, Kolin and Kalyon.